spokenprim618/TF_JavaScriptAssessment2/README.md

 ---

-### EXTRA CREDIT CHALLENGES
+## EXTRA CREDIT CHALLENGES
-*The extra credit challenges are optional.
+*The extra credit challenges are optional, but highly recommended.
 Only attempt this if you've passed all the tests for Task #1 - #3.
     <br>
 Please note that test cases for the extra credit challenge are not included in this repo.*
 - The function strClean should instead **return an array of subarrays** with each subarray containing the unclean original string, followed by the clean string.